Rathcoole (Newtownabbey): Decline and regeneration

 The Diamond shopping centre suffered from a lack of investment and substantial decline in its environment throughout the 1960s and 1970s and was in need of extensive renovation and reconstruction.
 Part of this reconstruction led to the building of a large new branch library in the late 1970s.
 Meanwhile, the estate's other shopping area near Rathcoole Secondary School was declared derelict and demolished.
 Following an extensive fire and a period of dereliction, the reconstructed Alpha Cinema became the East Way Social Club, a loyalist members only working men's club.

 Education

-Over the years the estate has been served by quite a number of schools within its boundaries.
-The primary sector included the state controlled Rathcoole Primary, Abbot's Cross Primary and nearby Whitehouse Primary schools.
-The Catholic Maintained sector was served by Stella Maris Primary school.
+Primary schools in the area have included the state controlled Rathcoole Primary, Abbot's Cross Primary and nearby Whitehouse Primary schools.
+The Catholic-maintained sector was served by Stella Maris Primary school.
 As the post–World War II baby boom generation grew older, school populations declined rapidly in the area, and in the 1980s and 1990s, Stella Maris Primary and Secondary Schools and Rathcoole Secondary School (state-controlled) were closed.
-The Stella Maris site has now been redeveloped as a retail park as part of the larger Abbeycentre trading area.
+The Stella Maris site was since redeveloped as a retail park as part of the larger Abbeycentre trading area.
 In an attempt to increase the mixture of housing tenure types in the estate the Rathcoole Secondary site has now been redeveloped into privately owned housing.